A Survey on Evaluating Quality and Trustworthiness in LLM-Generated Data: Semi-structured Data

-Our coverage analysis identifies two systematic gaps in semi-structured data evaluation—\textbf{Privacy} and \textbf{Utility}.
-These gaps appear to stem primarily from how existing studies scope and design their experiments, rather than from fundamental shortcomings in the available metric frameworks.
+Within the representative audit summarized in Table~\ref{tab:semistruct_method_dimension_coverage}, privacy is the least consistently reported evaluation dimension, while utility is reported more often but with heterogeneous protocols across graph, JSON, and log settings.
+These patterns should be interpreted as recurring under-covered dimensions within the audited sample rather than as field-wide prevalence estimates.

-\textbf{Privacy.} Across the graph, JSON, and log generation methods that were reviewed, privacy is rarely treated as a primary evaluation dimension.
+\textbf{Privacy.} In Table~\ref{tab:semistruct_method_dimension_coverage}, only three of the seventeen audited semi-structured works explicitly report privacy evaluation, and these are primarily governance-oriented papers.
 This property is typically measured only in studies where the main contribution is explicitly focused on preserving privacy.
-For example, this includes graph generation based on differential privacy or clinical de identification.
-This pattern shows that most papers on general purpose generation prioritize demonstrating feasibility and fidelity while leaving privacy risks unmeasured.
+For example, this includes graph generation based on differential privacy or clinical de-identification.
+This pattern shows that most papers on general-purpose generation prioritize demonstrating feasibility and fidelity while leaving privacy risks unmeasured.
 A likely explanation is that rigorous privacy evaluation requires specific experimental commitments that many authors consider to be outside the scope of their work.
 These commitments include an explicit threat model as well as a concrete and reproducible protocol such as the use of differential privacy budgets with $\varepsilon$ and $\delta$ parameters.
-As a result, privacy measurement remains an optional feature that is limited to literature focused on privacy rather than becoming a standard reporting dimension for semi structured generation.
+As a result, privacy measurement remains an optional feature that is limited to literature focused on privacy rather than becoming a standard reporting dimension for semi-structured generation.